Ferdinand Blundstone: Education

 Blundstone studied Art at Ashton-under-Lyne and then at South London Technical Art School before entering the Royal Academy Schools.
 There his awards included the Landseer Scholarship which he was awarded in 1904 for one of his sculptures.
 He won a second place prize for a model in 1905.
 Two years later he was awarded a one-year Landseer Scholarship.
 Also in 1907 he won a traveling studentship of £200 and a gold medal.

-Private life

-Blundstone lived in Manchester in about 1908.
-He may have lived in Heaton Chapel (northern part of Stockport in Greater Manchester) with his family during World War I. London was his home from about 1919 to 1951.

 Career

 When Blundstone established himself as a sculptor, he had studios in London and in 1907 moved to Stamford Bridge Studios.
-In about 1907 he had a studio at Clifton Hill Studio and in 1918 he moved to St. John's Wood.
+Around 1907, he had a studio at Clifton Hill Studio.
+He lived in Manchester around 1908.
+He may have lived in Heaton Chapel (northern part of Stockport in Greater Manchester) with his family during World War I. In 1918 he moved to St. John's Wood.
+London was his home from around 1919 until his death in 1951.